pablomichea/air-forums/README.md

 # air-forums

-This is a discussion board made with express, typescript and pug.
+This is a discussion board made with express, mongodb-mongoose, typescript and pug.